nexDigitalDev/confluent-kafka-demo/README.md

 ```bash
 SELECT * FROM TRAFFIC_ENRICHED;
 ```
-> If you want to select all data from the beginning, before executing the above command, run \n **SET 'auto.offset.reset'='earliest';** in the KSQL command lines.
+> If you want to select all data from the beginning, before executing the above command, run
+**SET 'auto.offset.reset'='earliest';** in the KSQL command lines.

 Open another terminal, and place a new streaming traffic data with the following command.
 You will see in the terminal running KSQL that there is a new input data.